Leukemia, Chronic Myeloid (CML)

 Why CML develops

 The bone marrow is where blood cells are made.
-There are three different types of blood cells that carry out different functions in the body:
+There are 3 different types of blood cells that carry out different functions in the body:

 White blood cells, which help the body fight infection and disease